wesker-albert/cibo/README.md

 ## Current state:

+### 2024-01-01
+* Happy new year!
+* Added the ability to `look <target>` at items in the current room, player inventory, or NPCs in the current room, to see their descriptions.

 ### 2023-09-06
 * Added basic, stationary NPCs.
 They can't be interacted with yet, but soon enough.
 * Added the ability to create item and NPC spawning rules, to populate specific rooms